vreederene-90/autoreload.fix/README.md

 A Shiny app is started with `autoreload.fix::autorefresh()` that watches the /R folder and updates automatically when the `file.mtime` changes of the files in the /R folder.
-It is advised to run this function via a terminal session (e.g., `R -e "autoreload.fix::autorefresh()"`) from the root of the project folder.
+It is needed to run this function (and your actual app) via a terminal session (e.g., `R -e "autoreload.fix::autorefresh()"`) from the root of the project folder.
+Otherwise this wont work.

-In addition, the project you are actually working on has to be run from a terminal (or external job) as well.

 ![terminal](man/figures/terminal.png)